Le0xFF/VoidLinuxInstaller/README.md

 As stated in the gist, this script provides:
 - Full Disk Encryption (including `/boot`) with LUKS;
-- Logic Volume Management (LVM);
+- Optional Logic Volume Management (LVM);
-- BTRFS as filesystem.
+- BTRFS as filesystem;
+- Optional swapfile;
-- Trim on SSD;
+- Trim on SSD.

 To know how the script works in details, please jump to the [How does it work?](#how-does-it-work) section!